NCI-CGR/IGV_snapshot_automation/README.md

 ### I. Input requirements
 * Edited config/config.yaml
 * Bed files: {sampleID}.bed, only one file allowed for each sample or group.
 The filename will be used as the sample ID (wildcards).
 * Bam files: {sampleID}*.bam, multiple files allowed for each sample or group.
-The filename(s) should start with the same string as the bed file filename for each sample or group.
+The filename(s) should start with the same string as the bed file filename of the same sample or group.
 * Reference genome file
 ### II.
 Bed file format
 Three headerless columns: chromosome, start position, end position